meizabel/documentation/java/query_side.md

 # Query Side

-EntityFragment - a message with partial state of an entity.
-It returns a fragment of the entire state filtered by FieldMasks
+**Entity Fragment** — a message with partial state of an entity.
+It returns a fragment of the entire state filtered using `FieldMasks` provided in a query.